Figure skating: Terminology

 The term "professional" in skating refers not to skill level but competitive status.
 Figure skaters competing at the highest levels of international competition are not "professional" skaters.
 They are sometimes referred to as amateurs, even though some earn money.
 Professional skaters include those who have lost their ISU eligibility and those who perform only in shows.
 They may also include former Olympic and World champions who have ended their competitive career, as well as skaters with little or no international competitive experience.
 In addition to performing in ice shows, professional skaters often compete in professional competitions, which are held throughout the world, each with its own format and rules.

-The term "figure skating" is an English language term; the sport is called Eiskunstlauf in German and patinage artistique in French.
+The term "figure skating" is an English-language term; the sport is called Eiskunstlauf (lit.
+"Ice Art Run") in German and patinage artistique (lit. "artistic skating") in French.